How to capture payment during a voice call (Generic Pay Connector)

 For this tutorial, we will create an endpoint that will:

-Click on the Create Service button to create a new Functions service.
+Select Create Service to create a new Functions service.

-In the Name your Service pop up, give your service the name mock-payment-processor
+In the Name your Service dialog, give your service the name

-Click Next on the Name your Service pop up.
+Select Next on the Name your Service dialog.

-Click on the Add + button in the top left corner of the page and then click on Add Function.
+Select Add + in the top left corner of the page, then select Add Function.

 Next to the /pay path name, you should see Protected.
-Click on the downward arrow next to Protected and then Public.
+Select the downward arrow next to Protected, then select Public.

 Select all of the provided sample code and delete it.